GoGoCarl/appygram4j/README.md

 ### Create specific AppygramMessage instance(s).

-If your application may have muliple API keys, or you prefer not to use static objects, you can create a specific instance of AppygramMessager by calling <code>Appygram.instance</code>.
+If your application may have muliple API keys, or you prefer not to use static objects, you can create a specific instance of AppygramMessenger by calling <code>Appygram.instance</code>.
 This call takes an AppygramConfig object, described below, and returns the AppygramMessenger.
 Use this object to send messages in your application.